filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus paych command [command options] [arguments...]

 COMMANDS:
    add-funds          Add funds to the payment channel between fromAddress and toAddress.
 Creates the payment channel if it doesn't already exist. list               List all locally registered payment channels voucher            Interact with payment channel vouchers settle             Settle a payment channel status             Show the status of an outbound payment channel status-by-from-to  Show the status of an active outbound payment channel by from/to addresses collect            Collect funds for a payment channel help, h            Shows a list of commands or help for one command

+OPTIONS:
+   --help, -h  show help
 ```

 ### lotus paych add-funds